matomoto/Bot-IP-Block-with-ASN/README.md

 ## Install the maxmind-db/reader with composer

 Open a SSH terminal on the server.
-(works also on webhosting only)
+(`composer` works also on webhosting)

 // check version
 ```